evheath/wedding/index.md

 ## What is the dress code?

 **Extremely** casual.
 This will be an _outdoor_ _summertime_ wedding in rural Wisconsin, so dress to beat the heat.
-Also, don't forget to bring a swimsuit! 👙 🩳 🩱
+Don't be the guy who shows up in a fancy suit--we might be forced to throw you in the lake.
+Which reminds me: don't forget to bring a swimsuit! 👙 🩳 🩱

 ## Is there a gift registry?